Parallel Spooky Pebbling Makes Regev Factoring More Practical: Application: Concrete Resource Estimates for Regev Factoring

 \paragraph{Comparing \# of mod $N$ multiplications per run.} Even if one were to compare the total number of mod $N$ multiplications as in~\cite{ekeragartnercomparison} (as opposed to the depth), spooky pebbling still performs quite well; the gap between depth and total \# of mod $N$ multiplications per run is small.
 This is in contrast to the Fibonacci case (Table~\ref{fibtable}) where there is a gap of a factor of 2.
 For example, for $n = 2048$ when using spooky pebbling with 12 pebbles, the total number of mod $N$ multiplications per run ranges from 253-295, and for $n = 4096$ it ranges from 326-345.
 In particular, \emph{the total number of operations for $n = 4096$ still outperforms the 444 achieved by Shor when the BKZ block size is 120, 160, or 200.}

+\paragraph{Comparing \# of mod $N$ multiplications across all runs.} As is evident from Tables~\ref{shortable}-\ref{table4096}, if we were to make this comparison counting total $\bmod{N}$ multiplications across \emph{all runs} rather than per one run (which seems to be the important metric for setting error correction parameters, since we need a large fraction of the runs to be error-free), spooky pebbling is about an order of magnitude worse than Shor, but still outperforms the Fibonacci-based results in Table~\ref{fibtable} by half an order of magnitude.

-\paragraph{Comparing qubit counts.} As far as space usage, Shor's algorithm remains the most efficient, requiring only $\approx 2n$ qubits for the variants that we consider in this work.
+\paragraph{Comparing qubit counts.} As far as space usage, Shor's algorithm remains the most efficient, requiring only $\approx 2n$ qubits when no parallelization is required (note that this holds for the variants considered in this work; recently it has been shown that reducing the qubit count to $0.5n + o(n)$ is possible~\cite{DBLP:journals/iacr/ChevignardFS24}).
 Fibonacci variants of Regev sit on the other extreme, requiring $\geq 13n$ qubits in all cases reported in our work, and likely quite a bit more in practice since these costs disregard the space required to hold the products $\prod_{j = 1}^d a_j^{z_{j, i}}$.
-Our variants of Regev require $\approx 7n$-$15n$ pebbles, and these costs also account for the space required to hold the intermediate products.
-Our results hence provide significant concrete improvements over Fibonacci-based implementations of Regev in all metrics, although they do not outperform Shor's qubit count.
+Our variants of Regev require $\approx 7n$-$15n$ qubits, and these costs also account for the space required to hold the intermediate products.
+Our results hence provide significant concrete improvements over Fibonacci-based implementations of Regev in all metrics, although they remain rather larger than those of Shor.

 \paragraph{The effect of more lattice postprocessing power.} We finally make a surprising observation that dramatic increases in the classical power required for the lattice postprocessing (corresponding to increasing $\beta$ in Tables~\ref{fibtable}-\ref{table4096}) have a somewhat marginal concrete effect on the number or depth of mod $N$ multiplications per run.
 This is with the slight exception of spooky pebbling with $s = 5$, where the constrained space seems to enable more significant benefits from improved classical postprocessing power.